 Things to do in Thailand

-While there are as many sides to Thailand as coconuts in a palm grove, travel to Thailand can be divided into three basic sections: Bangkok, northern Thailand and southern Thailand.
+While there are as many sides to Thailand as coconuts in a palm grove, to keep it simple we’ll divide into three sections: Bangkok, northern Thailand and southern Thailand.

 Things to do in Bangkok